mattermost/mattermost-handbook/operations/research-and-development/product/technical-writing-team-handbook/README.md

 ### Create a GitHub issue

-We really want the community to own the docs as much as possible.
 If you have feedback on our documentation, a suggestion, or new content you'd like to add but don't know where to put it - you can create a GitHub issue.

 The issue will be reviewed by the Technical Writing team and a **Help Wanted** label may be added so that community members are able to identify work that they’re able to assist with.
 If your documentation request/issue applies to a repository other than _mattermost/docs_, you can ping @justinegeffen or @cwarnermm.
 Alternatively, you can open an issue in that repo.